antonsivertsson/CloudlyBox/README.md

 # CloudlyBox

-A cloud connected file store, not all unlike Dropbox and other such services
+A cloud connected file store, not unlike Dropbox and other such services

 ## Getting started